 It’s hard to believe that Angela and I have been writing together for over a decade.
 It started in 2008 with this blog, where we pooled ideas and shared writing responsibilities.
 Then we stepped up our game and decided to write a book together.
-And then Lee Powell came along with his proposal for One Stop for Writers…
+And then another, and another.
+And then came our largest and most ambitious project to date, One Stop for Writers...

 Our collaboration has been kind of a magical one.
 As I’ve often said in my best Forrest Gump voice: Angela and me was like peas and carrots.
 But it’s more than that—particularly when it comes to co-writing books.
 How do we do it?
 How have we managed to create books together that sound like they’ve been written by one person rather than two?
 How do we agree on the ideas for our books in the first place?

 Questions like these are the most common ones we get from authors.
 Co-writing is on the rise in both the fiction and non-fiction markets; people are interested in trying it but they aren’t quite sure how to make it work.
 So I figured I would tackle the topic and offer some advice to would-be collaborators.
 But in the spirit of true collaboration, I reached out to some of the authors I admire who have found success writing books with others.

 So read on, future co-authors.
 Some of the tips that follow are universal in nature while others may be simply one way of doing things.
 Hopefully you’ll find some answers that will clear the air for you.

 Read books in the genre you want to write.
 Take the extra moment to send a compliment or two to the authors.
 We’re writers and we all love compliments and positive feedback.
 Introduce yourself with an offer or a kind word instead of an ask, which will almost always be ignored.